itzcodex24/dotfiles/README.md

 ### 🖥️ ghostty
 A GPU-accelerated terminal emulator that's fast, beautiful, and built with developer ergonomics in mind.
 Smooth rendering and high performance make it a key part of my daily workflow.

+### 🍞 bun
+A modern JavaScript runtime like Node.js, but faster and more efficient.
+I use [bun](https://bun.sh/) for running scripts, managing packages, and building JS/TS projects at lightning speed.

+### 🍺 Homebrew
+The missing package manager for macOS (and Linux).
+I use [Homebrew](https://brew.sh/) to install and manage CLI tools, fonts, and GUI apps.
+It keeps my system tidy and my tools up-to-date.

 ---

 ## 🛠 Dotfiles Managed with chezmoi